2015-2016 Club Guide

 A club who receives funds at the ICC Funds Request meeting is expected to use that money by the end of the next active semester.
 If funds are not used within that time frame, the club will not be granted additional funds at future ICC Fund Request meetings.
 Once the club has spent the money it can again request funds at the next Funds Request Meeting.

 Club Signature and Spending AuthorityAll forms and documentation must be signed by the Club Authorized Employee (Club Advisor).
 This authority is granted, at the beginning of the semester only, by filling out the appropriate section of the Club Recognition Form.
-Forms must be turned in to Student Affairs, Room M2820, NOT directly to Accounting.
+Forms must be turned in to Student Life, Room M2820, NOT directly to Accounting.
 The advisor is responsible for checking fund availability prior to all purchases.

 - It is of the utmost importance that club funds, which come from student fees and fundraising, are handled appropriately.